kerem-altunbas/DSA210-KeremAltunbas/final_report.md

 * **The Type of the Aid:** In MGMT310 course, we learned that there are a lot of ways to distribute aid such as in-cash support or in kind support -directly giving food or clothes etc-.
 Therefore, with implementing the types of aid given by countries, the question of which way is better for distributing humanitarian aid can be answered.

 ## 8. Acknowledgements
-I would like to express my deepest gratitude to **Dr. Asma Nairi**, my instructor for *MGMT310 - Humanitarian Aid and Management*, whose profound expertise and continuous mentorship inspired the conceptual foundation of this research.
-Her guidance was invaluable in helping me bridge the gap between abstract data science metrics and real-world humanitarian policies.
+I would like to express my deepest gratitude to **Dr. Asma Nairi**, my instructor for *MGMT310 - Humanitarian Aid and Management*, whose mentorship inspired the conceptual foundation of this research.
+Her guidance was so insightful in helping me bridge the gap between abstract data science metrics and real-world humanitarian policies.

 ---